yanglinz/personal-site/src/posts/service-boundaries/index.md

 good idea in all contexts, or conversely a terrible idea in all contexts.
 But I do wish that as an industry, we're a little bit more critical about understanding the root problems that we're addressing with a proposed solution, and the nuance and context of what made it successful for others.
+For services, it's much less about an architectural pattern, than it is about communication patterns between humans and teams.

 As time goes on, and your organizational structure and product evolves, you may find that changing the boundaries of your services, restructuring teams, and